petros-tinkers/petros-tinkers.github.io/_projects/korg-sas-20-synth-restoration.md

 ### Some additional info about the synth:

 I mentioned the word column earlier.
 I realised that not everyone reading about this is familiar with synths or electronics in general.
 A key is acting as a switch.
 When the key is pressed, it completes the circuit (like a switch) in the sound board and a note is registered.
 This synth has 61 keys.
 That means 61 switches or 122 poles (contact points).
-If it were wired this way it would have more failute points, it would cost more unnecesarilly and it would possibly be larger and be more difficult to repair.
+If it were wired this way it would have more failute points, it would cost more unnecesarilly, be larger and more difficult to repair.
 Luckily there is a better way.

-Enter the matrix.
+Enter the Matrix.
 This specific synth uses a 6X8 matrix (at least that's what I remember it is).
 This means that the synth has 6 rows and 8 columns.
 When a key is pressed, it completes the circuit in the row and column it belongs to.
 This way the circuit is much more reliable, compact and efficient.
 The ones that watched the video and noticed the small cylindrical components on the pcb and are wandering what they are, those are simple diodes.
 They are used to prevent ghosting.
 Ghosting is when a note is registered when a key is not being pressed or an adjacent key is pressed.

 ![Here is a simple schematic diagram of a generic matrix I found online](/assets/projects/korg-sas-20-synth-restoration/working-with-matrix-keypad-Fig2.webp)